Honors Calculus II

 How to Accept Your Invitation

-Simply reply to the invitation e-mail message that will be sent to you or send us your acceptance to email@example.com, including your name and your KU student number.
+Simply reply to the invitation e-mail message that will be sent to you or send us your acceptance to email@example.com, including your name and your Kettering student number.
 We will identify you as an Honors Calculus II student and we will register you for MATH-102H.